Alti-2/atlas2-communications/readme.md

      alt="Alti-2 splash"
      style="width: 400px;" />
 # Atlas 2 Device Communication
 ### **WARNING**!
-Altering your device software may cause unreliable operation and lead to severe injury or death.
+Altering your device's software may cause unreliable operation and lead to severe injury or death.
 Use of this information is at your own risk.

 ## Configuration
 Establish a serial connection to the device with the following settings